 And if you drop your brush on the floor, does the five-second rule apply?
 Nope.
 It is coming into contact with toilet spray particulate that has settled there plus anything else that has been tracked in on people’s feet.

 Do you store your toothbrush in an airtight container?
 Don't.
 The toothbrush can't dry out between brushing, which encourages mold growth.
 Also, if you store all the family toothbrushes together in one container, the bacteria can spread from one to the other if the heads are touching.
 That’s an especially bad idea if one person is sick.

 Along the same lines, it’s possible for germs to be transmitted from one brush to another by sharing toothpaste.

 Now that you are sufficiently revolted, are you ready to start treating your brush a little better?
 Here’s what to do to keep your toothbrush as bacteria-free as possible.

-Replace your brush every three to four months, or when the bristles get splayed and frayed, says Judith A. Jones, DDS, MPH, DScD, Professor and Chair, Department of General Dentistry Director, Boston University School of Dental Medicine.
+Replace your brush every three to four months, or when the bristles get splayed and frayed, says Judith A. Jones, DDS, MPH, DScD, Professor of General Dentistry and Health Policy, Boston University School of Dental Medicine.
 Replacement gets rid of germs and makes sure you are using effective brushes.

 Don't share brushes.
 Not matter how conscientious you are about cleaning, you will never remove all bacteria.
 If you want to be really safe, it's better to have different tubes of toothpaste for family members.
 “If you are a family that shares, when you squeeze the toothpaste onto brushes, do not press the paste opening to the brushes.
 Instead, it's better to lay the toothpaste over the brush without physically contacting the toothpaste opening,” says Dr. Wei.